 I brought the Naksa to a friend's house yesterday & he was madly impressed with it.
 I won't give the details of the amp we compared it to or the rest of the system but I made the comment which I think seems apt here in light of the gorgonzola cheese - the amp had " delicacy with balls".

 Hugh, my hat off to you - I knew you were a good designer

 but this is truly exceptional.'

 'I've now had one of my NAKSAs up and running for about a week and have listened a fair bit to it.

 I have to say right up front that this is the best amp I've ever had!
 I liked my LifeForce 55 very much for its musicality, but the NAKSA bests it with a wide margin

-the NAKSA may sound very good indeed driven directly from a source, I
+though the NAKSA may sound very good indeed driven directly from a

-can vouch for the GK-1/NAKSA combo - very impressive pair.
+source, I can vouch for the GK-1/NAKSA combo - very impressive pair.

 And very silent.

-With the LF55 I had a slight bit of hum, which is gone now.
-The noise
+With the LF55 I had a slight bit of hum, which is gone

-floor in my system is now very low, even though I have speakers that are
+now.
+The noise floor in my system is now very low, even though I have